mdfarragher/TCS/working_solution.md

 * An Event Hub for collecting sailing boat data
 * A Stream Analytics Job for processing the data in real time
-* A Power BI report for displaying the data
+* A Power BI dashboard for displaying the data
 * A database for collecting data batches and preforming batch calculations

 You can choose what kind of database you want to use for batch processing.
 The Azure SQL Database, Azure Cosmos DB and Azure Synapse Analytics will all work.

 In this solution, I will use Azure Synapse Analytics.

-## The Power BI report
+## The Power BI dashboard

-The Power BI report needs to display at least two widgets:
+The Power BI dashboard needs to display at least two widgets:

 * A world map with the current position of each sailing boat in the race.
 * A table with sailing boats ranked by position.
 The boat in the lead should appear at the top, the boat in second position should appear next, and so on.